Stanok3694/vue-segnn/README.md

   - use single-file way and defint components global or local with string-mode templates (hard way);
   - use x-template scripts for define html-templates and use these templates in local or global components;
 Today I will try to use x-template way for templates and create some local/global components.
+***

+22.04.17 -> app is growning:
+  - use components in single file (app.js), templates are inline javascript string;
+  - now think about gulp for more flexible developing;
+  - tried to deploy site prototype on github pages (fail -> need investigate the reason of issue and fix that);
+  - now use node.js/http-server module for getting static content instead of file system.
+Great experience with vue.js, js, css/bootstrap ans other related tech when I have worked with this project.
+***